 - 1. Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - 2.
 Move the ShuttlePoint knob to highlight GENERAL SETUP and press [ENT] or move the ShuttlePoint knob to the right. - 3.
 Move the ShuttlePoint knob to highlight LANGUAGE and press [ENT] or move the ShuttlePoint knob to the right. - 4.
-Another popup window will be shown with the available languages, move the Shuttle-Point knob to the desired language and press [ENT] or move the ShuttlePoint knob to the right. - 5.
-Press [CLR] or move the ShuttlePoint knob to the left to exit the menu and show the Chart page.
+Another popup window will be shown with the available languages, move the Shuttle-Point knob to the desired language and press [ENT] or move the ShuttlePoint knob to the right.

-Figure 3.5 - Language Selection menu
+Figure 3.5 - Language Selection Menu